 - Generates your sidereal birth chart showing sign placements, house positions, and planetary aspects

-The result is a snapshot of the actual sky at your birth, the cosmological record that Vedic astrologers have used for millennia to assess personality, timing, and life patterns.
+The result is a snapshot of the actual sky at your birth, a technical chart record that Vedic astrologers have used for millennia to assess personality, timing, and life patterns.

 For a deeper understanding of how birth charts work generally, see our guide to reading your birth chart for beginners or the comprehensive birth chart calculator guide.